 As a geographically dispersed system of non-contiguous Gas Distribution Pipelines, operating at different pressures, the WAGN GDS does not have a defined capacity, and making forecasts of system capacity is not practicable.
-Capacity utilisation can, however, be forecast, and the following forecasts of volumes of Gas delivered by Tariff Class have been made for the Current Access Arrangement Period and are detailed in Table 17.
+Capacity utilisation can, however, be forecast, and the following forecasts of volumes of Gas delivered by Tariff Class, including volumes delivered to customers in receipt of prudent discounts, have been made for the Current Access Arrangement Period and are detailed in Table 17.